SamZhong2/SyncSphere/CONDUCT.md

   without their explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting
+* The use of cell phone is not allowed during class time
+* Meetings should not be skiped without prior ntice

 ## Enforcement Responsibilities